autonity/docs.autonity.org/content/docs/concepts/staking/_index.md

 The Autonity Protocol's contract account for holding staking rewards (serving as a 'rewards pool') until reward distribution occurs at epoch end.

 The Autonity Contract account is generated automatically on deployment of the Autonity Protocol Contract at network genesis.
-See [Protocal Contract Addresses](/concepts/architecture/#protocol-contract-account-addresses) for the address value.
+See [Protocol Contract Addresses](/concepts/architecture/#protocol-contract-account-addresses) for the address value.

 ## Temporal constraints